deeporiginbio/deeporigin-client/docs/how-to/managed-data/inspect-data.md

         }
         ```

-=== "Python Client"
+=== "Python"

-    To describe a file in a database in Deep Origin, use:

     ```python
     from deeporigin.managed_data import api
     api.describe_file("file-id")
     ```

 ## Show data

 ### Show rows

+To show the data in a row in a database in Deep Origin, run:

 === "CLI"

-    To show the data in a row in a database in Deep Origin, use:

     ```bash
     deeporigin data show <row-id>
     ```

-    This will show you a table similar to:
+    This will display a table similar to:

     ```
     ╭───────────┬─────────────────────────────╮
-    │ Name      │ Value                       │
+    │ Column    │ Value                       │
     ├───────────┼─────────────────────────────┤
     │ File      │ _file:hnU7F62xeW8j0l1kR7YP1 │
     │ Float Num │ 112                         │